Vincamine/PipelineRunner/dev-docs/dev-logs/module_overview/Cli_Module_Overview.md

     - Handles errors and network issues.

 - Example:
-  When the user runs `cli run --pipeline my-pipeline`, the following happens:
+  When the user runs `cli run --pipelineEntity my-pipelineEntity`, the following happens:
     1. `RunCommand` calls `CliBackendClient.runPipeline(request)`.
     2. `CliBackendClient` sends an HTTP POST request to `/api/v1/pipelines/run`.
     3. The backend starts execution and responds with status updates.